chaitanyaspatil/Edge_Detection_ECE_251C/README.md

    (echo "data_dir = '../output_LL_bior/epoch-4-test'"; cat eval_edge.m)|matlab -nodisplay -nodesktop -nosplash
    ```

+The evaluation metrics should return something like: **ODS=0.730 OIS=0.748 AP=0.738**.

 The evaluation process for each set of images takes ~7hrs.
 Based on the observations of @xjwabc, the evaluated performance for the networks is somewhat stable after 5 epochs.

 ##### Evaluate the Pre-trained Models